Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/test/How to style slot.childNodes?.md

-# How to style slot.childNodes?
+# How to style slot.childNodes

 There are two main methods to stylize a slot element:
 1. Regular css rules;
 2. `:slotted()` CSS pseudo-element.

-//They both can be used, but it is worth paying attention to their features and priorities of their combined application.
+It is worth paying attention to their features and priorities of their combined application.

 Let's consider their application on the example of a slotted span-element.